 These trails are created to establish a particular rodent’s territorial zone and identify that rodent’s favored course.
 You might see greasy-looking trails inside a home, usually along the walls of a residence.

-Another indication that a residence might have a rodent issue is the presence of what can be rather tiny scratch marks.
+Another indication that a residence might have a rodent issue is the presence of what can be relatively tiny scratch marks.

 You might find scratch marks on a wall.
 However, they also might be found on the floor.